Journal: Journal of Animal Breeding and Genetics

 Reset filtersSearch Results

-Publications 1 - 10 of 22
+Publications1 - 10 of 22

 Journal of Animal Breeding and GeneticsLi, Yongjun; Kadarmideen, Haja N.; Dekkers, Jack C.M.
 (2008)The purpose of this study was to develop and investigate selection strategies that aim at maximizing long-term genetic response while conserving gene diversity and controlling inbreeding in populations of limited effective size, assuming complete knowledge of all genes affecting a quantitative trait.
 Three selection strategies were proposed to select on 100 quantitative trait loci (QTL) and compared with truncation selection on breeding value.
 Alternative selection strategies aimed at maximizing the average breeding value of parents with a penalty on (1) the number of unfavourable QTL genotypes among parents (OS-I), (2) the negative of the logarithm of the frequency of the favourable allele at each QTL among parents (OS-II), and (3) the average pedigree relationship among parents (OS-III).
 When all QTL and their effects were known, the strategies examined were able to obtain extra long-term responses, conserve QTL diversity and reduce inbreeding, compared with truncation selection.
 Strategy OS-II was the most effective in conserving QTL diversity and OS-III in reducing inbreeding.
 By changing the magnitude of the penalties applied, the impact on long-term response, inbreeding and diversity can be controlled.
 Extra long-term responses over truncation selection of OS-I and OS-II were even greater when effects of QTL were estimated rather than assumed known, indicating the applicability of results to practical strategies for marker-assisted selection.
-Extra responses are expected to be reduced for larger population sizes. - Characterization and applications of an expanded canine BAC library with fourfold genome coverageItem type: Journal Article
+Extra responses are expected to be reduced for larger population sizes. - The distribution of genetic founder contributions within and among selection and control lines of an experiment with laying hensItem type: Journal Article

-Journal of Animal Breeding and GeneticsSchelling, C.; Gaillard, C.; Dolf, G. (2005)
+Journal of Animal Breeding and GeneticsSchelling, C.; Biallault, A.; Colomb, B.; et al. (2004)

-Publications 1 - 10 of 22
+Publications1 - 10 of 22